About the Master of Science degree

 - the technical skills to formulate and solve problems at the appropriate scale

-A minimum of 35 credits is required for
+A minimum of 35 credits is required for an MS in sustainability.

 |Requirements and electives||Credits|